DreamHost Review 2026: Is It Still Worth It? (Honest Deep Dive)

 VPS, Dedicated, and Cloud Options

-DreamHost isn't just shared hosting.
-They offer VPS plans with scalable RAM, dedicated servers, cloud hosting (DreamCompute, built on OpenStack — which is a nice touch for the technically inclined), and the DreamPress managed WordPress tiers.
-That gives you a real upgrade path as your site grows without having to switch providers entirely.
+DreamHost isn't limited to shared hosting alone.
+They offer VPS plans with flexible RAM, dedicated servers, cloud hosting (DreamCompute, powered by OpenStack — nice for technical users), plus their DreamPress managed WordPress options.
+That means you can grow without switching providers.

 DreamHost Pricing: Full Breakdown